RedisBloom/RedisBloom/docs/docs/t-digest.md

 > A **trimmed mean** is the mean value from the sketch, excluding observation values outside the low and high cutoff percentiles.
 For example, a 0.1 trimmed mean is the mean value of the sketch, excluding the lowest 10% and the highest 10% of the values.

+## Use cases

+**Hardware/software monitoring**

+You measure your online server response latency, and you like to query:

+- What are the 50th, 90th, and 99th percentiles of the measured latencies?

+- Which fraction of the measured latencies are less than 25 milliseconds?

+- What is the mean latency, ignoring outliers? or What is the mean latency between the 10th and the 90th percentile?

+**Online gaming**

+Millions of people are playing a game on your online gaming platform, and you want to give the following information to each player?

+- Your score is better than x percent of the game sessions played.

+- There were about y game sessions where people scored larger than you.

+- To have a better score than 90% of the games played, your score should be z.

+**Network traffic monitoring**

+You measure the IP packets transferred over your network each second and try to detect denial-of-service attacks by asking:

+- Does the number of packets in the last second exceed 99% of previously observed values?

+- How many packets do I expect to see under _normal_ network conditions?
+(Answer: between x and y, where x represents the 1st percentile and y represents the 99th percentile).

+**Predictive maintenance**

+- Was the measured parameter (noise level, current consumption, etc.) irregular? (not within the [1st percentile...99th percentile] range)?

+- To which values should I set my alerts?

 ## Examples

 #### Creating a t-digest